yo-yo-yo-jbo/binary_golf_com/README.md

 ; AC
 ; CD 29
-lodsb				; Load the last byte of the file in AL - was set when exchanging DX and SI before int 0x29			; DOS interrupt 29 - Fast Console Output
+lodsb				; Load the last byte of the file in AL - was set when previously exchanging DX and SI int 0x29			; DOS interrupt 29 - Fast Console Output

 ; C3